-I work in the Brand Marketing Group, focusing on social and digital media across the firm.
+I work in the Brand and Content Strategy Group, focusing on social and digital media across the firm.
 Social media is something the financial industry has only recently embraced, but it’s quickly becoming a key component of our firm’s communication strategy.
 We’re using various social platforms for communicating with many important audiences.
 For example, we now have Twitter handles for recruits and for people interested in following our 10,000 Women program.

 Day to day, I work with people in different parts of the firm to grow our presence across social platforms, evolve the way we communicate in these channels, and spread social media awareness and education to our colleagues.

 Without the collaborative DNA of this firm, my job would be impossible.
 By design, the discussion and implementation of Goldman’s social media efforts requires input from many different divisions, from Technology to Compliance to Legal.
 I have the chance to collaborate and solve problems with many different colleagues and teams every day, which makes for a very thorough and rigorous work process.
 We’re always learning from each other, improving our approach and working towards best practices.

 I think mentors are especially important in your first few years in the working world.
 They can play a critically important role as sounding boards for our professional life—similar to the teachers, parents and coaches that helped us through our formative years.

 Finding the right mentor is sometimes challenging in a place where everyone is perpetually busy and has their own work, team and goals to focus on.
 What stands out to me at Goldman Sachs is that anyone is willing to give you some of their time.
 By seeking out opportunities to meet colleagues whom you wouldn’t otherwise interact with in your role or division, you give yourself the chance to find as many mentors as you can handle.
 Anyone will have a coffee with you, share their thoughts and try to give you the counsel and context to help you navigate decisions both big and small.